folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 1. In the **Custom fields** pane, click **Edit**.
 2. In the **Edit custom fields** pane, next to the custom fields you want to delete, click the **trash can icon**.
 Clear out all of the fields to remove the accordion from appearing in user records.
 3. Click **Save & close**.
 4. In the **Delete field data** dialog, click **Save & lose data**.

 ## Settings \> Users \> Owners

-Use this setting to configure the fee/fine owners at your library.
  A Fee/fine owner is the agent or office that manages fines for FOLIO transactions.
 Fee/fine owners collect fees/fines for FOLIO service points.

-Libraries may use these in different ways, such as creating a fee/fine owner for each service point, or creating a fee/fine owner for each library's accounting office, that may collect fee/fines for multiple service points.
+Libraries may use owners in different ways, such as creating a fee/fine owner for each service point, or creating a fee/fine owner for each library's accounting office, that may collect fee/fines for multiple service points.

+If your library intends to charge any fines, it is important that *every service point* be assigned to a fee/fine owner, even if you do not expect fines to accrue for items associated with that service point.
+Making sure that the service point is assigned to an owner will prevent unexpected errors from occurring.

 When manually creating a fee/fine, Fee/fine owner is a required field.